Constrained Meta Reinforcement Learning with Provable Test-Time Safety: Algorithm Design

 With these oracles in place, we introduce the training phase in Algorithm \ref{alg_train}.

 The training phase iteratively samples CMDPs from $\mathcal{D}$ to construct a CMDP set $\mc U$.
 In the first iteration (line~3), we sample $N := \ln^2(\delta)/\delta^2$ CMDPs to form $\{\mc M_i\}_{i\in[N]}$.
-Note that $N$ is a decreasing function of $\delta$.
 In line~4, Subroutine~\ref{alg: subroutine} is applied to obtain a reduced set $\mc U$.
-In line~5, the algorithm evaluates the quantity { } which upper-bounds the error in estimating the coverage of $\mc U$ over the task distribution $\mc D$.
+In line~5, the algorithm evaluates the quantity { \(\sqrt{{|\mc U| \ln(2N/\delta)}/{(N - |\mc U|)}}\)}, which upper-bounds the error in estimating the coverage of $\mc U$ over the task distribution $\mc D$.
 If this error is greater than $\delta$, then $N$ is doubled and the procedure repeats.
 Otherwise, the set $\mc U$ constructed in line~4 is such that, with high probability, any CMDP from $\mathcal{D}$ lies within an $\varepsilon$-neighborhood of some CMDP in $\mc U$.
 Once $\mc U$ is constructed, we proceed as follows:

 1. For each $\mathcal{M}_i \in \mathcal{U}$, call $\mathbb{O}_l(\mathcal{M}_i, \varepsilon, \delta / 2|\mathcal{U}|)$ to obtain its near-optimal policy $\pi_i$ along with the associated reward and constraint values $\{V_r^{\mathcal{M}_i}(\pi_i), V_c^{\mathcal{M}_i}(\pi_i)\}$.